Key takeaways

 Chest pain

-Visual problems, that can be permanent in some rare cases
+Visual problems that can be permanent in some rare cases

-A case study published in 2017 found that one patient who reported using over-the-counter erectile dysfunction pills for 10 years ended up developing serious neurological symptoms.
-Research updated in 2020 finds that yohimbe, an herb which is often included in supplements marketed to treat ED, has been associated with heart attacks, seizures, anxiety, rapid heartbeat, and high blood pressure.
+Research updated in 2025 reports that yohimbe, an herb that is often included in supplements marketed to treat ED, has been associated with heart attacks, seizures, anxiety, rapid heartbeat, and high blood pressure.

-Another ingredient commonly found in penis enlargement pills is ginseng.
-While this herb is on the list above of supplements with at least some scientific backing for ED, caution is warranted.
 Research and individualized reports have found that ginseng can cause sleep disturbances, mania or psychiatric symptoms, and changes in blood pressure or blood sugar.
-Researchers also found that it can interact with medications including antidepressants, diabetes medications, and HIV medications, potentially strengthening or weakening their effects.
+Researchers also found that it can interact with medications, including antidepressants, diabetes medications, and HIV medications, potentially strengthening or weakening their effects.

 Ginkgo, another herb frequently found in over-the-counter penis enlargement pills, can increase the risk of bleeding in people who are taking anticoagulant drugs.
 It can also cause dizziness, gastrointestinal symptoms, and headaches, according to the National Center for Complementary and Integrative Health.